 In 2010, Nick started the production company redfitz and turned his full-time attention to directing, producing and shooting cinematic documentary shorts, features and series.
 His first film, Soccer City (2010), a documentary about life and soccer in the largest and most notorious township in South Africa during the first ever World Cup in Africa, was picked up by Nat Geo, ESPN Classic, SuperSport and Netflix.

 Distributed worldwide by Netflix and domestically by American Public Television, Nick's second documentary film, Starboard Light (2015),is a 60-minute documentary feature spanning five generations that poetically explores the question of whether a family makes a house or whether a house makes a family.

 Nick then created and directed Conflict (2016), a Webby-award-winning documentary series that goes behind the lens of the world's best conflict photographers.
 Conflict was funded by the Nat Geo Channel and was acquired by Netflix in 2016.
-It took home the webby for best documentary series of the year in 2016 and was recently submitted for Emmy consideration in the category.
+It took home the webby for best documentary series of the year in 2016 and was recently submitted for Emmy consideration.